ChefToan/ChefToan-API/README.md

 # Clash of Clans Legend League API

 A Flask application that fetches Legend League data from Clash of Clans and ClashPerk APIs, then generates a matplotlib chart showing daily trophy progression.
-The API also provides direct access to player data.
+The API also provides direct access to player data and equipment information with optimized endpoints for mobile applications.

 ## Features

 - Generates trophy progression charts for Legend League players
 - Direct proxy access to player data from Clash of Clans API
+- **Optimized essentials endpoint** for mobile apps with reduced payload size (includes hero equipment)
 - Redis caching for improved performance and reduced API calls
 - Modular architecture for maintainability
 - Deployable as a standalone API service